Panblack/ezdpl/README.md

 Level1: apps<br>
 Level2: versions<br>
 Any modifications/updates to the servers will be configured in a new directory in versions level.<br>
+If rollback is required, just use the previous version as an argument of the main script.

+###Provisioning of apps dir

 ###Senario:
 All servers(operation server,target servers) are installed Centos6 x86_64.<br>